 Positioned around the face of the joystick is an arc of buttons.
-Each button controls a spray line.
-The center button represents the center (backframe) spray line.
-Four, five, six and seven spray line configurations are catered for.
+Each button controls a sprayline.
+The center button represents the center (backframe) sprayline.
+Four, five, six and seven sprayline configurations are catered for.
+When any sprayline is activated, a green LED close to the joystick will illuminate.
+The LED's are positioned as the joystick buttons.